 And what about Vigilus?

 If you read any of the Start Competing articles written for 8th edition, you’ll see a fair number of references to the Vigilus Defiant and Vigilant Ablaze books.
 In terms of rules content, Vigilus Defiant nearly 100% consisted of specialist detachments.
 For the most part, these are no longer legal in 9th edition, save some datasheets and subfaction updates for the Chaos Space Marines.
 Note that those rules have been reprinted in the campaign book War Zone: Charadon – Book 2: The Book of Fire.

 And Psychic Awakening?

 Like Vigilus, Psychic Awakening was a campaign series, which filled the final months of 8th edition.
 There were 9 Psychic Awakening books in total, starting with Phoenix Rising and ending with Pariah.
 Each book contained some narrative as well as new rules for a number of factions, which ranged from ‘complete garbage’ to ‘utterly essential.’
-The books are still current in 9th edition but as new codexes come out the content for them is being excised from the game – so for example, the Blood Angels rules found in Blood of Baal are no longer valid.
-If an update for your faction has recently been previewed and you don’t already own the PA book then be aware it may have a very short shelf-life if you buy it now.
-We’ve included reference to them for each faction below where it’s relevant, and removed them where it’s not.
+As 9th edition Codexes have come out, these have been replaced and most are no longer valid.
+As of this writing only four are still legal for matched play use:

 The FAQs and Errata